symfony/symfony-docs/service_container.rst

 :doc:`Autowiring </service_container/autowiring>`.
 The key is the ``LoggerInterface`` type-hint in your ``__construct()`` method and the ``autowire: true`` config in ``services.yml``.
 When you type-hint an argument, the container will automatically find the matching service.
-If it can't or there is any ambiguity, you'll see a clear exception with a helpful suggestion.
+If it can't, you'll see a clear exception with a helpful suggestion.

 Be sure to read more about :doc:`autowiring </service_container/autowiring>`.